B-Tushar/React-Router-v4/README.md

+Getting Started

+To get started, first install all the necessary dependencies.

-> Add all the dependencies first npm istall
+> npm install

-> Run the project
+Run an initial webpack build

-   npm start
+> npm start